 Determining the tax-free and taxable proportions of super benefits

 The tax-free and taxable proportions of a super benefit are determined by the tax-free and taxable proportions of the super interest from which it is paid.
-The super interest is valued at different times depending on whether it is in accumulation phase or pension phase.

-|The tax-free component of a super interest is:
+The tax-free component of a super interest is:

 - the contributions segment, plus

 - the crystallised segment (fixed at 30 June 2007).

 The contributions segment of a super interest consists of the contributions made after 30 June 2007, to the extent that they have not been and will not be included in the assessable income of the super provider, eg non-concessional contributions.